Using a Basic Scientific Calculator

 Parentheses are essential for grouping parts of your calculation, especially when dealing with more complex expressions.

-For example: To calculate (2 times (3 + 4)), enter: 2 × ( 3 + 4 ) =
+For example: To calculate (2 times (3 + 4)), enter: 2 × ( 3 + 4 ) =, which gives 14.

 Advanced Functions